rhevorn/shape/docs/ARCHITECTURE.md

 Built-in transforms do not mutate caller-owned pointer pointees, slice backing arrays, or maps.
 They return new outer storage.
 Fallback values are snapshotted at construction and copied for calls where the graph can be copied safely.

+A transform pipeline detaches mutable input once and passes ownership of that private working value through its built-in steps. `Then` is flattened, and Pointer/Slice/Map traversal reuses owned storage instead of copying it at every level.
+Multiple whole-struct `Apply` calls also share one detached working copy.
+Fresh values produced by JSON decoding use an internal owned path, so the runtime does not add a defensive copy where mutation is already isolated.

+An `Apply` callback receives the private working value.
+Mutable storage returned by that callback is treated as owned by the rest of the pipeline.

 No partial value is returned after transform failure.
 Bind never changes the target after a decode, transform, validation, size-limit, or context failure.